Killington Brewfest

 Jay Peak – Jay Peak was recently purchased at auction by Pacific Group Resorts.
 Former owners were involved in a scandal and the resort was managed by a court-appointed receiver for several years.
 Burke Mountain was dragged along with it but has not yet been sold at the time of this update.

-Killington – A group of local investors including Phill Gross and Michael Ferri have reached an agreement to purchase Killington and Pico.
+Killington – A group of local investors including Phill Gross and Michael Ferri purchased Killington and Pico in 2024.
 These two resorts had been owned by the Powdr Corporation since 2007.
-Before Powdr it was owned by the American Skiing Company.
+Before Powdr, Killington was owned by the American Skiing Company.

 *Lyndon Outing Club – This 433 ft. tall ski hill in Northeast, VT is a volunteer-run non-profit organization that goes by the same name.